noahehall/theBookOfNoah/architecture/informationarchitecture.md

           - commonly used to help users understand the new by relating it ot he familiar
           - can help users understand the content and function of an interface intuitively
           - useful while brainstorming
+          - organizational metaphors
+            - leverage familiarity with one systems organization to convey quick undersanding of a new systems organization
+            - e.g. a site about cars, can metaphorically be described as physical car dealership
+              - new cars, users cars, repairs and services, parts and supplies, etc
+          - functional metaphors
+            - make a connection between the tasks you can perform in a traditional environment and those you can perform in the new environment
+            - e.g. the things you can do at a library are likely the same tasks you want to do on a library web site
+          - visual metaphors
+            - leverage familiar graphic elements such as images, icons and colors to create a connection to the new elements
+            - e.g. an online phonebook may take design elements from the yellow pages
       - hybrids
         - including elements of multiple organization schemes into a single organization scheme
     - organization structures